pcshen0828/pcshen0828/README.md

 ### Hi!
-I'm Michelle :cat2:
+I'm Michelle 👋:

-A Front-End developer dedicates on creating a better user experience.
-With eager to explore new things.
+A Front-End developer dedicates on creating products that bring good user experience and commercial value.

 ### Currently Work With